johannesstroebele91/graphql-library/3_frontend/how-tos/make-mutations.md

   `mutation { job:createJob(companyId: "SJVO-wdOM", ...) {title ... } }`
 - Properties can be made not skipable by adding add to args property e.g. in schema.js () `name: { type: new GraphQLNonNull(GraphQLString) }`

-# Example

-_A response only appears if it is returned in the schema.js (does not have to be, to work)_
+- A response only appears if it is returned in the schema.js (does not have to be, to work)

-Request without args
+# 1) Request without args

 ```graphql
 mutation {